 Southwest Fees, Rules & Restrictions

-- Award changes/cancellation: Southwest doesn't charge any change or cancellation fees on any ticket.
+- Award changes/cancellation: For now, Southwest doesn't charge any change or cancellation fees on any ticket.
 However, all changes and cancellations must happen at least 10 minutes before your scheduled departure.
 If you no-show, you'll forfeit your points on Wanna Get Away or Wanna Get Away Plus.
 With Business Select or Anytime fares, you'll get a future flight credit — not a refund.
+As of May 28, 2025, this future flight credit will expire in as little as six months.

 - Booking for other people: Booking travel for others is totally fine with Southwest.
 Whether it's a cash fare or an award booking, simply enter the correct information for whomever the passenger is.